luleyleo/clapgrep/README.md

 ## Modules

-Clapgrep consists of four modules:
+Clapgrep consists of three modules:

 - core, which contains the search logic.
 - gnome, which is a Gtk + Adwaita frontend.
 - cosmic, which is a Iced + libcosmic based frontend.
-- i18n, which contains the Fluent files.